OWASP/www-event-2023-Global-AppSec-DC/pages/exhibitor-details.md

 + If you require electricity at your expo area, please work directly with [Encore](/assets/files/MarriottMarquisWashingtonDCExhibitorKit.pdf).

 ### Furniture Rentals
-+ Additional furniture other than what is included in your expo package may be ordered directly from [Freeman](TBA)
++ Additional furniture other than what is included in your expo package may be ordered directly from [Freeman](TBA).

 ### Lead Retrieval
 + [EventDex](TBA)